 Off-Campus and Online Events

 You do not have to visit the U of S to get to know us.
 We travel around the world and offer online events for prospective students.

 - Recruitment Calendar: Our staff travel throughout Canada and the world visiting schools, attending education fairs, and meeting with prospective students from across the globe.
 Find out when we will be in your community.

 - Virtual Open House: Not able to attend an on-campus or community event?
 We host Virtual Open Houses online in the fall and spring, allowing you to explore our university and have your questions answered in real time from the comfort of your own home or school.

 Check out these events once you have applied and been admitted to the U of S:

-- U-Start: U-Start registration workshops are free for all students and their parents and are held across Western Canada, in Saskatchewan, Alberta, Manitoba and British Columbia.
-All new students are encouraged to attend a U-Start session to learn how to choose courses, build a schedule, and how to register
+- U-Start: U-Start registration workshops are free for all students and their parents and are held across Western Canada, in Saskatchewan, Alberta, and British Columbia.
+All new students are encouraged to attend a U-Start session to learn how to choose courses, build a schedule, and how to register for classes.

 - Orientation: Orientation is your official welcome to the University of Saskatchewan community.
 Taking place just before classes begin, come to Orientation to meet other new and current students, to familiarize yourself with campus and to learn about student services, student groups and other ways that you can get involved.